ivanMaxms/aiHomework/api-testing/README.md

 The script can be run in multiple ways:

-1. Browser Console:
+1. Using the HTML Interface (Recommended):
-   - Open browser developer tools (F12 or right-click -> Inspect)
+   - Open `index.html` in your web browser
-   - Go to the "Console" tab
+   - Click the "Run API Test" button
-   - Copy the entire contents of `api_test.js`
-   - Paste the code into the console's input area (where you see the `>` prompt)
-   - Press Enter to execute
+   - View the results in both the browser and console

 2. Node.js:
    ```bash